diku-dk/futhark-website/blog/2017-06-25-futhark-at-pldi.rst

   let ys = map (\xs -> reduce (+) 0 xs) xss
   in map (\xs y -> map (+y) xs) xss ys

-Note how the intermediate result ``y`` has now been lift to an array of intermediate results ``ys``, which is passed into the second map nest.
+Note how the intermediate result ``y`` has now been lifted to an array of intermediate results ``ys``, which is passed into the second map nest.
 This form corresponds to two GPU kernels, each providing more parallelism than the single one from before.
 Since a GPU typically